Mayor1234/rem-waste/README.md

 - Indicate the selected card by adding a blue border to the selected card, invert the button background color and remove the border when unselected.

-- When a card is selected, the selected skip flag is set to true and a bottom drawer smoothly appears to display the total cost which is a derivative of the summation of Vat and price_before_vat.
+- When a card is selected, the selected skip flag is set to true and a bottom drawer smoothly appears to display the total cost which the summation of "Vat" and "price_before_vat".

 - Check if "transport_cost", "per_tonne_cost", and area are not equal to null or undefined